Emergency Dentistry – Marion, IN

 Dental emergencies can be a terrifying experience.
 If you or a loved one is experiencing a severe dental injury or pain, don’t wait – contact Bruner Dental right away for assistance.
 In most cases, Dr. Bruner, Dr. Root, Dr. Sneed, and Dr. Tinsley see patients on the same day as their initial call allowing us to provide much-needed relief.
 We also offer guidance over the phone for how to better manage certain situations if it will take time for you to reach us.
 We see a wide variety of dental emergencies.

 If you’re suffering from heavy oral bleeding or a possibly broken jaw, don’t wait – go straight to your nearest emergency room for assistance.
-If you suffered from fractured or lost teeth in the accident, our team can provide you with reconstructive solutions.
-Contact our Marion, IN location today if you’re in need of assistance!
+If you have fractured or lost teeth as a result of the accident, our team can provide you with reconstructive solutions.
+Contact our dental office today if you’re in need of emergency dentistry in Marion, IN!
 We also see patients from Fairmount, Wabash, and beyond.